CharlieLeee/muwanx/docs/docs/getting-started/installation.md

 ## Verify Installation

-After installation, you can verify that Muwanx is installed correctly:
+After installation, you can verify that muwanx is installed correctly:

 ```python
 import muwanx